Ropolly/JET-MAIN/Operations/backend/MIGRATION_GUIDE.md

 # Django Backend Refactoring Migration Guide

+✅ **MIGRATION COMPLETED SUCCESSFULLY** ✅

-This guide outlines the steps to migrate from the monolithic `api/` app structure to the new modular Django app architecture.
+This guide documented the migration from the monolithic `api/` app structure to the new modular Django app architecture. **All migration steps have been completed.**

 ## Overview